abbasbill/scissor/README.md

 # Titly App
-This is an api for a titly app
+This is an api for titly app, a url shortening application

 ---